-I have thoroughly gone through the record of appeal, the parties' submissions in this appeal.
+I have thoroughly gone through the record of appeal and the parties' submissions in this appeal.
 At the outset, I must insist that as usual in criminal cases, it is upon the prosecution to prove its case beyond reasonable doubt.

-In establishing the offences of unlawful entry into game reserve and unlawful possession of weapons as per the decision of the Court of Appeal in the case of Mosi Chacha Iranga and Makiri Chacha vs Republic, Criminal Appeal No 508 of 2018, CAT at Musoma the Court of Appeal of Tanzania made a position that in establishing such charges, there must be established boundaries of the said point of arrest if it is within the statutory boundaries of the wildlife conservation area (see page 15 of the CAT's decision).
-With this, the first and second counts collapse.
-This is because, with the first count of unlawful entry into National Park, the offence is none-existent.
+In establishing the offences of unlawful entry into game reserve and unlawful possession of weapons as per the decision of the Court of Appeal in the case of Mosi Chacha Iranga and Makiri Chacha vs Republic, Criminal Appeal No 508 of 2018, CAT at Musoma the Court of Appeal of Tanzania made a position that in establishing such charges, there must be established boundaries of the said point of arrest for the Court of law to be satisfied that the committed offence falls within the statutory boundaries of the Wildlife Conservation Area (see page 15 of the CAT's decision).
+With this, the first and second counts collapse as well argued by Ms Beatrice Mgumba, learned state attorney.

-In consideration to the submissions made in support of the appeal, and the position of the Court of Appeal in the case of Mosi ChachaIranga and Makiri Chacha vs Republic (supra), I agree as that is the proper position guiding Courts and investigating machineries/prosecution as far as offences of entry into the National Park/Wildlife Conservation Area/ and possession of weapons therein, there must be a clear establishment that the point of arrest is actually within the geographical points /coordinate points of the established Wildlife Conservation, National Park, etc. With this case, there is none of that evidence.
+In consideration to the submissions made in support of the appeal, and the position of the Court of Appeal in the case of Mosi Chacha Iranga and Makiri Chacha vs Republic (supra), I agree as that is the proper position guiding Courts and investigating machineries/prosecution as far as offences of entry into the National Park/Wildlife Conservation Area/ and possession of weapons therein, there must be a clear establishment that the point of arrest is actually within the geographical points /coordinate points of the established Wildlife Conservation, National Park, etc. With this case, there is none of that evidence.